ZhengXumath/ErenJeager.github.io/_pages/about.md

 Abstract.
 In this paper, we prove the abundance conjecture for threefolds over an algebraically closed field $k$ of characteristic $p > 3$ in the case of numerical dimension equals to $2$.
 More  precisely, we prove that if $(X,B)$ be a projective lc threefold pair over $k$ such that $K_{X}+B$ is nef and $\nu(K_{X}+B)=2$, then $K_{X}+B$ is semiample.

 <br>[6]
 <a href="https://arxiv.org/abs/2212.04039">Zheng Xu.
 NOTE ON THE THREE-DIMENSIONAL LOG CANONICAL ABUNDANCE IN CHARACTERISTIC >3.
 Nagoya Mathematical Journal.
-Published online 2024:1-30. doi:10.1017/nmj.2024.3
+55:694–723, 2024.

 Abstract.
 In this paper, we prove the non-vanishing and some special cases of the log abundance for lc threefold pairs over an algebraically closed field $k$ of characteristic $p > 3$.
 More  precisely, we prove that if $(X,B)$ be a projective lc threefold pair over $k$ and $K_{X}+B$ is pseudo-effective, then $\kappa(K_{X}+B)\geq 0$, and if $K_{X}+B$ is nef and $\kappa(K_{X}+B)\geq 1$, then $K_{X}+B$ is semiample.